-Robert A. Niblock has been the Chairman of the Board and Chief Executive Officer of Lowe's Companies Inc. since 2005 and has also served as its President since 2011.
+Robert A. Niblock was the Chairman of the Board and Chief Executive Officer of Lowe's Companies Inc. from 2005 to 2018 and has also served as its President from 2011 to 2018.
 He joined Lowe's Companies Inc. in 1993.
 Niblock holds a bachelor's degree in accounting from the Belk College of Business at UNC Charlotte.
 He was the inaugural speaker of the Belk College CEO Speaker Series.
 In 2015, he provided a major gift to support and name the Robert A. Niblock Student Center for Professional Development.

 Why did you choose UNC Charlotte?